-The TOE comprises the Infineon Technologies Dual Interface Security Controller TOE with specific IC dedicated software, optional cryptographic- and further services libraries.
+The TOE comprises the Infineon Technologies Dual Interface Security Controller IFX_CCI_ooooo3h with options with specific IC dedicated software, optional cryptographic- and further services libraries.

 The TOE is a member of the Infineon Technologies AG high security controller-family meeting the highest requirements in terms of performance and security.
 A summary product description is given in this Security Target.